Pagli (TV series): Story

 They reach Khalid's home and Khalid is greeted warmly by the family members.
 However, Zubia and her mother are uncomfortable with Gulrukh's presence, though Khalid's mother welcomes her as Khalid's guest.
 Gulrukh remarks that Zubia is exactly like she imagined her.

-Meanwhile, an old man (Mehmood Aslam) and a boy (Asim Azhar) are seen seated at a police station.
+Meanwhile, an old man (Mehmood Aslam) and a boy (Asim Azhar) are seen seated in a police station.
 The old man is reporting that his daughter has disappeared and he blames the boy for his daughter's disappearance.
 This is shown in a comic way instead of showing it as a serious scene.
-The boy denies having been involved in the disppappearance of the girl.
+The boy denies having been involved in the disappearance of the girl.
 The girl's father gives her picture to the police and the girl turns out to be Gulrukh.